-National Standards for Family-School Partnerships - Guidelines from the National PTA on forming and maintaining family-school partnerships (PTA).
+National Standards for Family-School Partnerships - Guidelines from the National Parent Teacher Association on forming and maintaining family-school partnerships (PTA).

-Partners in Education: A Dual Capacity-Building Framework for Family-School Partnerships

-- The U.S. Department of Education's guide to forming and maintaining effective family-school partnerships (U.S. Department of Education).
+Partners in Education: A Dual Capacity-Building Framework for Family-School Partnerships - A guide to forming and maintaining effective family-school partnerships (U.S. Department of Education).